About me

 I currently volunteer as a counsellor with Autistic Parents UK, supporting autistic parents navigating burnout, identity, isolation, and the realities of caring within systems that often don’t meet their needs.
 This work began as part of my formal training and has continued as an ongoing commitment.

-Alongside this, I have worked therapeutically within a further education college, supporting both students and staff with a wide range of emotional, relational, and work-related difficulties.
+Alongside this, I've worked therapeutically within a further education college, supporting both students and staff with a wide range of emotional, relational, and work-related difficulties.

 Before training as a counsellor, I spent many years working within the students’ union movement.
 My roles included supporting sabbatical officers, facilitating and training student groups, working with volunteering projects, and later supporting students through advice and advocacy services.